NekoCarreraDesigns/machine-learning-2022/README.md

 ## Description

-My first attempt at machine learning, be gentle"
+My first attempt at machine learning, be gentle

 ## Table of Contents